This article was written by Tom Hunt

 Apple will feature your podcast within their New & Noteworthy section if you receive a certain number of downloads, reviews and ratings in 24-48 hour period (the contributing factors are kept secret but these are widely accepted by podcasters to have a big effect.)

-I am about to reveal the formula we followed to skyrocket: 0-$4 Million: A Startup's Bootstrapped Journey To A Seven-Figure Exit to the #1 position in Business New & Noteworthy and #14 in the overall iTunes New & Noteworthy sections, with zero financial investment and just a few hours of my time
+I am about to reveal the formula we followed to skyrocket: 0-$4 Million: A Startup’s Bootstrapped Journey To A Seven-Figure Exit to the #1 position in Business New & Noteworthy and #14 in the overall iTunes New & Noteworthy sections, with zero financial investment and just a few hours of my time in the launch.

 I share these methods in the assumption that your podcast produces awesome audio content that truly adds value to your audience.
 As if it does not, there is no point in you reading further.